yalicee/march-23-be-pg-theme-parks/README.md

 Take a look at the foods and stalls data in the `data` folder, this is a many to many relationship, think about the data types you want to store and which tables you will need to create to build this

-**Hint: You will need to create three tables if you want to store this without duplicating any information**
+> *Hint:* You will need to create three tables if you want to store this without duplicating any information

 Update your seed function to create the tables required to store the stalls and food data

+---

 ### Task 13